|

 including original series, movies, documentaries, and live sports.

-This trend has fueled the demand for
+This trend has fueled demand for smart TVs that seamlessly access and stream content from multiple

 platforms.
 Manufacturers and content providers are forging partnerships and